LTC268x Console Application

 Introduction

 The LTC2686/8 are 8/16-channel, 16-bit, ±15 V digital-to-analog converters (DAC) with an integrated precision reference.
-The LTC268X Mbed example software can be used as a starting point for developing your own code for Analog Devices DC2873A-B or DC2904A board in your own environment utilizing the benefits of the Mbed platform.
-This guide will focus interfacing the DC2873A-B or DC2904A-B evaluation board with Analog Devices SDP-K1 controller board or any an MBED-Enabled board.
-The firmware example comprises 3 layers of software (from top to bottom): Console Application Layer, Device No-OS Layer and Platform Drivers (Mbed-OS) layer.
+The LTC268X example software can be used as a starting point for developing your own code for Analog Devices DC2873A-B or DC2904A board in your own environment.
+This guide will focus interfacing the DC2873A-B or DC2904A-B evaluation board with Analog Devices SDP-K1 controller board or an STM32 board.
+The firmware example comprises 3 layers of software (from top to bottom): Console Application Layer, Device No-OS Layer and Platform Drivers layer.It supports STM32 platform.

 The application layer uses the ADI Console Libraries to create console-based User Interactive (UI).
 The middle layer of No-OS device library has device specific APIs to interface with LTC2686/8 devices.
 These APIs allows direct access to device register map in order to read/write device registers.
 The bottom layer of Platform Drivers is responsible for Low Level Interface.
-The platform drivers use mbed-os libraries to access low level peripheral (like GPIOs, SPI, I2C, etc).
+The platform drivers use underlying libraries to access low level peripheral (like GPIOs, SPI, I2C, etc).
 The devices from LTC2686/8 family use SPI communication interfaces respectively.

 Interface Diagram